 directors in 1969, Porter worked his way up to GMBA president in

 1979.
 In 1982, he became the organization's executive director, and

-25 years later, he remains on the job.
+25 years later, remained on the job.
 He and his wife, Paulette,

-who is the assistant executive director of the GMBA, have worked
+who served a the assistant executive director of the GMBA, worked

 thousands of hours running tournaments at bowling alleys all over